-The type of boredom that can be responsible for one's depression is called existential boredom and has been defined by Alex Lickerman in his article "Boredom" as an inability to find anything in life interesting.
+The type of boredom that can be responsible for one's depression is called existential or apathetic boredom and has been defined by Alex Lickerman in his article "Boredom" as an inability to find anything in life interesting.
 In this case, having depression can cause existential boredom just as existential boredom can cause depression.

 The reason that existential boredom can lead to depression is because those who do not find much to be interested about in life have concluded that life is meaningless.

 Depression can lead to a range of cognitive, behavioral, and physical symptoms.
 It is important to note that individuals may experience different or varying signs and symptoms from the next person who may also experience depressive symptoms.
 Also, all of the symptoms may not present to warrant a diagnosis of clinical depression.
 Here are some common signs & symptoms:

 - Low or depressed mood or noticeable mood swings